Enumeration of meanders and Masur-Veech volumes: Outline of counting technique

-The moduli space of meromorphic quadratic differentials on $\CP$ with exactly $p$ simple poles is naturally stratified by the strata $\cQ(\nu, -1^{|\nu|+4})$ of quadratic differentials with prescribed orders of zeroes $\nu$ ($\nu_i$ zeroes of order $i$) and with $p=|\nu|+4$ simple poles (see e.g. \cite{Zorich:flat:surfaces} for references).
+The moduli space of meromorphic quadratic differentials on $\CP$ with exactly $p$ simple poles is naturally stratified by the strata $\cQ(\nu, -1^{|\nu|+4})$ of quadratic differentials with prescribed orders of zeroes ($\nu_i$ zeroes of order $i$) and with $p=|\nu|+4$ simple poles (see e.g. \cite{Zorich:flat:surfaces} for references).
 Here

-Under the above interpretation, transverse connected pairs of multicurves having fixed number of bigonal faces correspond to pillowcase covers with fixed number of simple poles.
-The transverse connected pairs of multicurves having fixed number $\nu_1$ of hexagonal faces, fixed number $\nu_2$ of octagonal faces, fixed number $\nu_\degofz$ of $2(\degofz+2)$-gonal faces for $\degofz\in\N$ correspond to pillowcase covers in the fixed stratum $\cQ(\nu,-1^{|\nu|+4})$.
+Under the above interpretation, transverse connected pairs of multicurves having fixed number of bigonal faces correspond to square-tiled surfaces with fixed number of simple poles.
+The transverse connected pairs of multicurves having fixed number $\nu_1$ of hexagonal faces, fixed number $\nu_2$ of octagonal faces, fixed number $\nu_\degofz$ of $2(\degofz+2)$-gonal faces for $\degofz\in\N$ correspond to square-tiled surfaces in the fixed stratum $\cQ(\nu,-1^{|\nu|+4})$.
 In particular, the number of bigonal faces equals $|\nu|+4$.
-The number of squares is the total number of crossings between the two multicurves.
-Generally speaking, pillowcase covers play the role of integer points in strata of moduli spaces of quadratic differentials.
+The number of squares in the square-tiled surface is the total number of crossings between the two multicurves.

-Gluing two hemispheres with arc systems along the common equator, we get a transverse connected pair of multicurves.
+Gluing two hemispheres with arc systems along the common equator as in Section~\ref{ss:Proofs:number:of:meanders}, we get a transverse connected pair of multicurves.
 The horizontal multicurve has a single connected component, it is just a simple closed curve represented by the equator, whereas the vertical multicurve may have several connected components.
-Such transverse connected pairs of multicurves correspond to pillowcase covers having a single horizontal cylinder of height $\frac{1}{2}$.
+Such transverse connected pairs of multicurves correspond to square-tiled surfaces having a single horizontal band of squares.

-Labeled connected pairs of transverse simple closed curves correspond to pillowcase covers having a single horizontal cylinder of height $\frac{1}{2}$ and a single vertical cylinder of height $\frac{1}{2}$.
-Closed meanders in the plane correspond to pillowcase covers as above with a marked vertical side of one of the squares of the tiling.
+Labeled connected pairs of transverse simple closed curves correspond to square-tiled surfaces having a single horizontal band of squares and a single vertical band of squares.
+Closed meanders in the plane correspond to square-tiled surfaces as above with a marked vertical side of one of the squares of the tiling.

-Having translated our counting problems into the language of pillowcase covers, we are ready to present our approach in detail.
+Having translated our counting problems into the language of square-tiled surfaces, we are ready to present our approach in detail.